 – Toilets on plane are small.

 – Arrange for use of wheelchair and/or transportation between gates at airports.
+(Charlotte NC airport is larger than you’d think.)
 Using a wheelchair cuts down on stress, and is less tiring.
 Volunteers will push.
 When you get to the gate, double check that a wheelchair will be waiting at your destination or next stop.

 – AutoTrain (Lorton, VA – Sanford, FL) Get there early and grab a bite at the shopping center nearby.